alexisgo/AnimationTalk/README.md

-# Sample code created to go along with "Animation in iOS talk"
+# Sample code created for "Animation in iOS"

 Talk given by Alexis Goldstein at the NYC iPhone developers meetup on 10/27/10 by Alexis Goldstein